-Card counting often counts as a forbidden practice in online and land-based casinos.
+Card counting often counts as a forbidden practice in land-based and online casinos, which can make players get banned .
 Check the regulations thoroughly before pulling a Ranogajec!
 Most successful gamblers will stay away from these practices nowadays.

 After playing Blackjack and counting cards at the Wrest Point Casino in Australia, he relocated to New South Wales and dropped out of university.
 Ranogajec was considered among the most innovative and prolific players of all time among other professional Blackjack players.
 He worked with Alan Woods in the 1980s, and eventually, he got banned from Australian casinos.